-A great hiking vacations in Europe
+A great hiking vacation in Europe

+Best hiking places in Europe?
 Often named as the most beautiful village in the Canary Islands, Masca not only has a quaint village to explore but an incredible walk up the ravine with incredible gorge views complete with swirling and fascinating rock formations.

 Many companies offer a guided hiking trip up the valley to the picturesque gorge.
 However, there are also routes from the Masca too.

-Be careful if you plan to drive to the village of Masca – it is a road only for the confident drivers.
+Be careful if you plan to drive to the village of Masca – it is a road only for confident drivers.

 One of the best day hiking in Europe

+Nature hiking trails Europe?
 Set in the centre of Gran Canaria, Roque Nublo offers a range of trekking routes that cover the volcanic rock and craggy areas that make the views and hike itself so breath-taking.